tciuro/NanoStore/README.md

     // Close the document store
     [nanoStore closeWithError:nil];

 Alternatively, you can instantiate a NanoObject providing a dictionary via `+ (NSFNanoObject*)nanoObjectWithDictionary:(NSDictionary *)theDictionary`.
 NanoStore will assign a UUID automatically when the NanoObject is instantiated.
 This means that requesting the key from the NanoObject will return a valid UUID.
-The same holds true for objects that inherit from NSFNanoObject.
-However, classes that implement the NSFNanoObjectProtocol protocol should make sure they return a valid key via `- (NSString *)nanoObjectKey`.
+The same holds true for objects that inherit from `NSFNanoObject`.
+However, classes that implement the `NSFNanoObjectProtocol` protocol should make sure they return a valid key via `- (NSString *)nanoObjectKey`.

 **Warning:
 If an attempt is made to add or remove an object without a valid key, an exception of type NSFNanoObjectBehaviorException will be raised.